alexwlchan/alexwlchan.net/src/_drafts/announcing-til.md

   width="500"
 %}

-Once I thought about it, I could see this model was a bit creaky, and not a great fit for the site I've actually built.
+This is pretty typical for personal blog-style sites, and it's a good starting point -- but I was feeling the limits of this model.
+Once I drew it out on paper, I realised that I wanted something more granular.
+I was trying to put too much different stuff in the "posts" collection, and I wasn't keeping track of what I'd put in the "pages" collection.
+(As part of this work, I found one page that was at least a year out of date, and still talked in detail about a previous employer.)

-I knew that if I thought about it, I could come up with a better structure, but first I wanted to answer a different question:
+I wanted to think more carefully about how I organise this site, and what a better content model might look like, but first I had to answer a different question:

 [Jekyll]: https://jekyllrb.com/
 [melankorin]: https://melankorin.net/blog/2023/06/19/